ZhangZhuoSJTU/StochFuzz/docs/trouble.md

 # Troubleshootings

+The most common issue we may meet is that the cached files are inconsistent.
+Before reporting an issue, __the best suggestion is to first remove these cached files (`rm .*`) and rerun StochFuzz.__

-This documentation mainly talks about how to handle inputs that cause inconsistent behaviors on the rewritten binaries (e.g., invalid crashes which cannot be reproduced by the original binaries).
+Besides, this documentation mainly talks about how to handle the case where the rewritten binaries have inconsistent behaviors taking the same inputs (e.g., invalid crashes which cannot be reproduced by the original binaries).
 Please kindly open an issue to report any other problems, including:

 + The execution speed is quite slow (e.g., slower than AFL-QEMU)
 + The fuzzing process is stuck (i.e., the AFL panel does not have updates for a while)